 Learn more about this card and find out how you can apply here.

-Capital One® Spark® Miles for Business is a business credit card with a $59 annual fee and a straightforward travel rewards program that earns an unlimited 2 points (No Hassle Miles) per $1 spent on every purchase, every day.
+Capital One® Spark® Miles for Business is a business credit card with a $95 annual fee and a straightforward travel rewards program that earns an unlimited 2 miles (No Hassle Miles) per $1 spent on every purchase, every day.
 Once accumulated, miles can be redeemed for airfare, hotel stays, car rentals, and other types of travel purchases.
-Whereas many brand-specific business travel cards, such as the American Express Gold Delta SkyMiles Business Card, assign variable values to their miles, Spark Miles’ points are always worth $0.01 apiece at redemption, regardless of the method used to redeem them.
+Whereas many brand-specific business travel cards, such as the American Express Gold Delta SkyMiles Business Card, assign variable values to their miles, Spark Miles’ miles are worth $0.01 apiece when redeemed for travel expenses.

 Capital One Spark Miles is also quite similar to Capital One Spark Cash for Business.
-Since No Hassle Miles are always worth $0.01 apiece, this card effectively earns a 2% cash back rate – same as Spark Cash.
+Since No Hassle Miles are always worth $0.01 apiece when redeemed for travel, this card effectively earns a 2% cash back rate – same as Spark Cash.
 However, there’s a key difference: No Hassle Miles are generally redeemed for travel, whereas Spark Cash’s cash back earnings are redeemed for cash – a more versatile medium than travel.

-- Important Fees: The $59 annual fee is waived during the first year.
+The $95 annual fee is waived during the first year.
 There is no foreign transaction fee or balance transfer fee, and the cash advance fee is the greater of $10 or 3% of the advanced amount.
-The penalty fee is $39, but there is no fee for additional employee cards.
+The penalty fee ranges up to $39, but there is no fee for additional employee cards.

 - Very Good Sign-up Bonus.
-If you manage to spend at least $4,500 within three months of signing up for your account, you receive a one-time bonus of 50,000 miles – a $500 value.
+If you manage to spend at least $4,500 within three months of signing up for your account, you receive a one-time bonus of 50,000 miles – a $500 value when redeemed for travel.
 That’s a solid bonus and is good for a couple of nights at a nice hotel or round-trip airfare between most major North American vacation destinations (very possibly with room to spare).
 Many competing cards lack such generous bonuses: American Express Business Platinum ($450 annual fee) offers a bonus worth $400, while Amex’s Business Gold Rewards‘ ($175 annual fee) is worth just $250.

 - Very Good Baseline Miles-Earning Rate.
 This card earns an unlimited 2 miles per $1 spent.
 Since miles are worth $0.01 when redeemed for travel, that’s equivalent to a 2% return on spending.
 Capital One’s own Spark Miles Select for Business (1.5x miles) can’t match this earning rate.